seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/intro_temp_pdf.md

 Finally, you will need a micro usb cable to plug your object to your computer.
 You probably have one already if you have an Android smartphone.
 Shapes and formats for micro USB keep changing.
 Here we need the classic format (so, not reversible) https://www.amazon.com/Rampow-Cable-Braided-Samsung-Charging/dp/B01GJC4YMC/ref=sr_1_1?s=electronics&ie=UTF8&qid=1501582580&sr=1-1-spons&keywords=micro+usb+cable&psc=1[like this one].

 == 5.
 Organization: this is a blended course
-- Lessons are a mix of documents and videos.
-- Documents and videos are available on this website: https://emlyon.github.io/IoT4Entrepreneurs/
+* The construction of the object is done by yourself, at home ** Documents and videos are available on this website: https://emlyon.github.io/IoT4Entrepreneurs/ ** The Makers' Lab is available to help you for soldering, 3D printing, debugging.
-- So this is "distance learning": build your object by following the videos, read the documents!
+** Arduino software is installed on the computers of the Makers' Lab
+* 3 in-class sessions:
+** 1st (today): Introduction and distribution of the parts to build the object ** 2nd (check the date on the syllabus): IoT and their impact on business ** 3rd (check the date on the syllabus): business game: how to create economic value with IoT?
+Using the DDBM method.

 //+
 Example of a video on the website: